 - Consumer GPUs (GeForce) can be > 10x slower than workstation class (Tesla, Quadro)

-You must have a discrete Nvidia GPU in your laptop or desktop.
-Check for existence of an Nvidia GPU in your computer by:
+CUDA requires a discrete Nvidia GPU.
+Check for existence of an Nvidia GPU by:

 lspci | grep -i nvidia